$373,931Average Value$251Average Price per Sq Ft8Homes For Sale

 Highly rated schools near Midway

-Families living in the area can choose to send their kids to either Woodford County Public Schools or Scott County Public Schools for their education.
-Northside Elementary School has an A grade on Niche and offers extracurricular activities for students who want to learn more.
-Royal Spring Middle School maintains a B-plus Niche grade and above-average test scores.
-From there, students can attend Woodford County High School.
-Ranked No. 8 for Best Public High Schools in Lexington Area by Niche, Woodford High has a B-plus grade, offers over 15 AP-level courses and has over 30 student clubs and activities.
+Woodford County Public Schools and Scott County Public Schools both serve the area.
+Northside Elementary School receives an A grade from Niche, and Royal Spring Middle School gets a B-plus.
+From there, students can attend Woodford County High School, rated B-plus and ranked No. 8 for best public high schools in the Lexington area.
+The high school offers over 15 AP courses and more than 30 student clubs and activities.

 Northside Elementary sits on a picturesque setting next to a trail at Walter Bradley Park.